All About The Recruitment vs Talent Acquisition

 - Workforce segmentation: This requires the understanding of the various workforce positions and segment within these segments, as well as the competencies, skills, and experience necessary to reach success.

 - Employment branding: It includes activities that help to articulate, uncover and define the company’s image, key differentiators, organizational culture, products and services, and reputation.
 Employment branding helps to advance the organization’s market position, attract quality candidates and show what it’s truly like to work in the organization.

 - Candidate audience: It calls for understanding and defining the audience within an organization to scour for specific roles.
 Different sourcing strategies are applied, following the understanding of the jobs.

 - Candidate relationship management: Includes setting up positive candidate experiences, managing candidate communities, and maintaining a relationship with those candidates who are not selected.

-- Metrics and analytics: It is the continuous tracking and using of the key metrics for fostering regular improvement and to take better recruitment decisions that ultimately improve the quality of the hire.
+- Metrics and analytics: It is the continuous tracking and using of the key metrics for fostering regular improvement and to make better recruitment decisions that ultimately improve the quality of the hire.